 One of the biggest differences between the Hobby Rock Tumbler and the Starter Kit is that this one has a barrel with a stainless steel cap, while the other does not.
 This one also includes a keypad so you can set the number of days you want to tumble for.

 Thumler’s Tumble Rock Polisher has a 3 lb. capacity rubber-lined barrel and comes with 4 grades of polish grit.
 This rock tumbler can be used for rocks, castings and casings.
 It measures 6 x 6 x 7.5 inches and weighs a total of 2 pounds.
 You will also receive some sample stones as well as jewelry fastenings.
-There is also an illustrated Rock Polisher’s instruction manual.
+There is also an illustrated "Guide For Rock Polisher's".

 This rock tumbler has a thermal overload protected design to prevent overheating, as well as a 115V 22-watt motor.
 It comes with a 1-year warranty.